coderhs/osx-tools-i-use/README.md

 This is a list of tools that I use in my mac os laptop.
 These commands are not limited to osx, but I am documenting it here as I have them on my laptop.

+Note: Most of these tools work in linux as well

 ## Software

 Rectangle
 VSCode
+Amphetamine
+Tailscale

 ## Command Line tools